Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 ## Application flow

-Boss Room assumes that the `Startup` scene is loaded first.  \
+Boss Room assumes that the `Startup` scene is loaded first.

 > __An interesting trick__:
 >
 > We have an editor tool that enforces start from that scene even if we're working in some other scene.
 This tool can be disabled via an editor Menu: `Boss Room > Don't Load Bootsrap Scene On Play` and vice-versa via `Boss Room > Load Bootsrap Scene On Play`.

-ApplicationController class serves as the entrypoint and composition root of the application.
+`ApplicationController` component serves as the entrypoint and composition root of the application.
 It lives on a GameObject in the Startup scene.
-Here we bind dependencies that should exist throughout the lifetime of the application - the core DI-managed “singletons” of our game.  \
+Here we bind dependencies that should exist throughout the lifetime of the application - the core DI-managed “singletons” of our game.
+See [Dependency Injection](#dependency-injection) section for more information.

-> __Note__:
->
-> `ApplilcationController` inherits from the `VContainer`'s `LifetimeScope` - a class that serves as a dependency injection scope and bootstrapper, where we can bind dependencies.

 ## Game state and scene flow

 After the initial bootstrap logic is complete, the ApplicationController loads the `MainMenu` scene.

 Each scene has its own entrypoint component sitting on a root-level game object.
-It serves as a scene-specific entrypoint, which, similar to ApplicationController binds dependencies (but these dependencies are local to the specific scene and will be released when the scene unloads).
-These `State` classes inherit from `LifetimeScope` too, and in the inspector they are set up to have ApplicationController to be their parent scope.
+It serves as a scene-specific composition root.

-For MainMenu scene we only have the “MainMenuClientState”, however for the scenes that contain networked logic we also have the `server` counterparts to the client scenes, and both exist on the same game object.
+For MainMenu scene we only have the `MainMenuClientState`, however for the scenes that contain networked logic we also have the `server` counterparts to the client scenes, and both exist on the same game object.

 As soon as we get into the CharSelect scene (either by joining or hosting a game) - our NetworkManager instance is running.
 The host drives game state transitions and also controls the set of scenes that are currently loaded in the game - this indirectly forces all the clients to load the same set of scenes as the server they are connected to (via Netcode's networked scene management).

-> __Note__:
->
-> In Inspector we can choose a parent scope for any `LifetimeScope`s - it’s useful to set a cross-scene reference to some parent scope (most commonly ApplicationController).
-This allows us to bind our scene-specific dependencies, and still have easy access to the global dependencies of the ApplicationController in our State-specific version of a `LifetimeScope` object.

 ### Application Flow Diagram